Mikejo5000/vsts-docs-pr/docs/tfvc/understand-lock-types.md

 -   Not available if you are using a local workspace.

--   Disabled if a member of the Administrators security group of your team project collection has enabled asynchronous checkout for your team’s server workspaces.
+-   Disabled if a member of the Administrators security group of your team project collection has enabled asynchronous checkout for your team's server workspaces.

 A check-out lock prevents users who are using server workspaces from checking out and making changes to the locked item in their workspaces.
 You cannot apply a check-out lock to an item for which any [pending changes](develop-code-manage-pending-changes.md) exist, in any workspace other than your own.